remarkjs/remark-license/readme.md

 `options.url` (or `author.url` in `package.json`) is used and injected into the tree when it’s given or found.
-This could open you up to a [cross-site scripting (XSS)][xss] attack if you pass user provided content in or store user provided content in `package.json`.
+This could open you up to a [cross-site scripting (XSS)][wiki-xss] attack if you pass user provided content in or store user provided content in `package.json`.

 This may become a problem if the markdown is later transformed to **[rehype][]** (**[hast][]**) or opened in an unsafe markdown viewer.